-Finance Processes13 minute read
+Finance Processes13-minute read

 Caution to the Wind: Views on the Renewable Energy Growth Boom

-Renewable energy generation, lead by solar PV and wind power, is growing at a considerable rate.
+Renewable energy generation, led by solar PV and wind power, is growing at a considerable rate.
 Innovations are lowering the cost to generate such power to levels of traditional fossil fuels.
 Yet underneath the positive headlines, there are some fundamental issues that remain in the long-term sustainability of business models in the industry.

 Toptalauthors are vetted experts in their fields and write on topics in which they have demonstrated experience.
 All of our content is peer reviewed and validated by Toptal experts in the same field.

-Renewable energy generation, lead by solar PV and wind power, is growing at a considerable rate.
+Renewable energy generation, led by solar PV and wind power, is growing at a considerable rate.
 Innovations are lowering the cost to generate such power to levels of traditional fossil fuels.
 Yet underneath the positive headlines, there are some fundamental issues that remain in the long-term sustainability of business models in the industry.

 Toptalauthors are vetted experts in their fields and write on topics in which they have demonstrated experience.
 All of our content is peer reviewed and validated by Toptal experts in the same field.